puristajs/purista/website/src/handbook/1._get-started/1_purista_cli.md

   AMQP eventbridge (RabbitMQ)
 ```

+## 5. Optional http server

-5. decide if you like to install the PURISTA http-server package or not.
+Decide if you like to install the PURISTA http-server package or not.

 It is recommended to install this package, as because of this feature, you should be able to execute commands and trigger subscriptions very easily.

-You can confirm the installaion by pressing the enter or `y` key or decline by pressing the `n` key
+You can confirm the installation by pressing the enter or `y` key or decline by pressing the `n` key

 ```bash
 ?
 Should the @purista/httpserver package be installed, to automatically provide a REST api server?
 (Y/n)
 ```

+## 6. Http server static plugin

-6. decide if you like to install the http static plugin
+Decide if you like to install the http static plugin (only if http server installation is previously selected).

 This package can be used to serve some static files from a folder.
 This might be very helpfull during development and testing.
 In production you might choose some other option like CDN.

-You can confirm the installaion by pressing the enter or `y` key or decline by pressing the `n` key
+You can confirm the installation by pressing the enter or `y` key or decline by pressing the `n` key

 ```bash
 ?
 Should the http service be able to provide static files - files and assets like images & css?
 (Y/n)
 ```

+## 7. Nip on your coffee

-7. now the installation process starts and npm will download depending modules and needed files will be created.
+Now the installation process starts and npm will download depending modules and needed files will be created.

 If everything is working as expected, you will see a success message.